 With the release of his latest album, "The Life of Pablo," Kanye is convinced that he needs more investors to back him with projects, as opposed to being forced to use his own money to pay for things.
 Because he sees himself as a creative genius, West is puzzled with the thought of not being able to find any sponsors.

 Kanye West is broke.
-At least that’s what he claims. $53 million in debt.
+At least that's what he claims. $53 million in debt.
 Yep.
 Publicity stunt?
-Or for real? pic.twitter.com/v0GRjkDt8G
+Or for real? pic.twitter.com/v0GRjkDt8GAside from his gigantic net worth, billionaires may not see an interest to invest in Kanye West's projects for the simple fact that many of them have failed in the past.

 — Tim Elliott (@WISN_Tim) February 15, 2016